The Science of tDCS

 tDCS modifies the firing threshold of neurons, allowing them to fire more easily.
 As a result, there is an increase in overall neuronal activity.
 This, in turn, causes the onset of a process called long term potentiation, which causes a further increase in firing rates, and also the physical growth of new connections and the strengthening of existing connections (Stagg et al. 2018, Reato et al. 2019). tDCS not only increases brain activity directly but also promotes brain plasticity, accelerating learning speeds and helping break out of negative feedback loops.
 The direct effects of stimulation typically last for up to an hour following the session, while indirect effects, such as the formation of new connections and alterations to the brain states, can last much longer.

-Morten Gørtz Jønsson
+Morten Gørtz Jønsson (CSO)

 tDCS technology and research